ctrl-exec - Security Operations

 Request result access

 GET /status/{reqid} returns stored run results to any authenticated caller, not only the original submitter.
 Result access is not logged with the caller's identity.
 Reqid format provides limited enumeration resistance (see reqid entropy below).
 Sensitive results should not be left in the result store; design scripts to minimise what they return via stdout if the results will be stored.
+This limitation applies to the dispatcher-side API result store.
+The agent-side async result store is different: as of 0.9.0 it is partitioned per owner and the agent's GET /result/<reqid> is owner-gated, returning 404 unknown to any dispatcher other than the one that submitted the run.

 Rate state persistence